-UPPER BACK EXERCISES [VIDEO]
+STEP 2: UPPER BACK EXERCISES [VIDEO]

 UPPER BACK EXERCISES [Images]

 Hold the Resistance Band and pull out to create some resistance.
-Shoulders down, move the band up, and keep the same resistance throughout the movement.
+Shoulders down, move the band up and keep the same resistance throughout the movement.
 Maintain a neutral posture as you move your arms up.
 Remember not to overstretch the band at the top.
 Repeat this movement X times, rest and repeat 2 more times.

 Shoulder Pull apart: Shoulders down.
 Pull the Resistance Band apart as you keep your wrists straight.
 Your body will touch the resistance band but keep your posture neutral.
 Your upper-mid back muscles should be working.
 Think about your mid-back muscles doing the pull (imagine you are trying to bring your shoulder blades to touch each other).
-Control the movement back to starting position.
+Control the movement back to the starting position.
 Complete 3 sets of X controlled reps.

 Modification: if you are not familiar with the shoulder pull apart or can’t do the exercise properly, you can start by holding one end of the band with one hand, and pull with the other hand.
 You can also attach one end to a handle and pull with the other arm.